Bachelor's Degree in Urban Sciences

 - Main class location

 ESCI-UPF in collaboration with

-Urban settlements have experienced a period of unprecedented growth and expansion.
-In response, a new science encompassing all aspects of the built environment aims to combine theoretical, practical and applied knowledge from the fields of ecology, economy, society, technology and habitat in order to tackle present and future issues in urban spaces.
+Cities have experienced a period of unprecedented growth and expansion.
+In response, a new science combines theoretical, practical and applied knowledge from the fields of ecology, economy, society, technology and habitat in order to tackle present and future issues in urban spaces.

-The new Bachelor’s Degree in Urban Sciences (BDUSc) offers comprehensive education and training delivered by three prestigious institutions: the Institute for Advanced Architecture of Catalonia (IAAC), Pompeu Fabra University (UPF) and ESCI-UPF.
+The new Bachelor’s Degree in Urban Sciences (BDUSc) is managed by ESCI-UPF and designed in collaboration with the Institute for Advanced Architecture of Catalonia (IAAC).

 Students on this three-year, full-time, 180-ECTS degree programme can also take elective subjects offering complementary training in areas such as economy, society, ecology research and high-performance computing.
 The curriculum also includes the possibility of doing company internships in distinguished public, private and professional offices.

 This bachelor’s degree will: